-Disclosure to prospective care recipients
+Disclosure to prospective residents

-A prospective care recipient is a person approved as a recipient of residential care and who is considering receiving residential care through that service.
-In the case of residential aged care services, a prospective care recipient is someone who is approved by an Aged Care Assessment Team (ACAT or Aged Care Assessment Service (ACAS) in Victoria).
-A provider might want to confirm that somebody is a prospective care recipient if that person requests information.
+A prospective resident is a person approved as a recipient of residential care and who is considering receiving residential care through that service.
+In the case of residential aged care services, a prospective resident is someone who is approved through the Single Assessment System.
+A provider might want to confirm that somebody is a prospective resident if that person requests information.

-Prospective care recipients (or their representatives) can request the information at section 57(1)(a)-(f), of the Fees and Payments Principles.
+Prospective residents (or their representatives) can request the information at section 57(1)(a)-(f), of the Fees and Payments Principles.

-If a prospective care recipient (or their representative) requests any of the above information, then the provider must give the information to the prospective care recipient within seven days of the request.
-This does not limit the information that a provider may voluntarily choose to give a prospective care recipient.
+If a prospective resident (or their representative) requests any of the above information, then the provider must give the information to the prospective resident within seven days of the request.
+This does not limit the information that a provider may voluntarily choose to give a prospective resident.

 As detailed in the previous section, providers will be required to attest to their compliance with the Disclosure Standard on an annual basis, as part of their APCS.
-Providers will therefore need to keep records in order to be able to demonstrate their compliance with the requirement to provide information to prospective care recipients (or their representatives).
+Providers will therefore need to keep records in order to be able to demonstrate their compliance with the requirement to provide information to prospective residents (or their representatives).
 Reference: Fees and Payments Principles section 57